YEH-YU-YANG/NTHU-Hardware-Design-and-Lab/README.md

 ## Lab 3 - Clock Divider and LED Controller

 * Getting familiar with the clock divider and LED control on the FPGA demo board.

+## Lab 4 - BCD Counters

+* Getting familiar with the 7-segment display and pushbuttons on the FPGA board.
+Note: Signals from pushbuttons should be processed by debouncing and one-pulse converters properly.
+*  Getting familiar with the counter designs and finite-state machines in Verilog.